From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 Conclusion

-Our focus on actionability has redefined how Integrity Manager serves its users.
+Our focus on suggestive disclsure has redefined how Integrity Manager serves its users.
 Starting with a design sprint that revealed key insights, we transformed static alerts into interactive tools for investigation.
 By making data meaningful and actions clear, we've created a platform that doesn't just tell publishers what's wrong - it helps them make informed decisions about how to make it right.

 Results